Arnav-Kumar1/The-Track-Fitness-Club/README.md

 	To avoid overcrowding at peak hours the business needs to send an SMS to all the special flexible clients that I have identified thus alerting them of the special personalized offers exclusively made available for them

-	Solving The Overcrowding issue is a marathon and not a sprint, a one-time solution is not enough to deal with this problem, special flexible clients had to be identified and contacted every month for as long as any significant results are seen.
+	Solving The Overcrowding issue is a marathon and not a sprint, a one-time solution is not enough to deal with this problem, active flexible clients had to be identified and contacted every month for as long as any significant results are seen.